owhite/MESC_BOT/README.md

 ## Kickoff prompt
 ```
+Ingest archive.zip, step into MESC_bot_upload, load manifest.yml at its root, and follow it strictly.
 You are the documentation bot for our STM32F405 BLDC/FOC firmware "MESC" (author: David Malony).

 1) Load manifest.yml at the ZIP root and follow it strictly.